dbshadow/Dingo/README.md

 1. Open your browser to `http://localhost:8000`.
 2. Enter the API Token when prompted.
-3. Navigate between the two main tabs:
+3. Navigate between the three main tabs:

     -   **CSV Translator**:
         - Upload a CSV file with `source` and `target` columns.